Mr-Scislowski-Classes/UltimateJavaRepository/Unit05/README.md

 ## 5.7 - Static Variables and Methods
 static gets access to static, non-static gets access to everything
 ## 5.8 - Scope and Access
+- Local variable can be declared in the body of constructors.
+Cannot take the parameter as the varible.
+- if we redeclared, it will be only in the method
 ## 5.9 - `this` Keyword
+- to distinguish between instance variable and parameter
 ## 5.10 - Ethical and Social Implications of Computing Systems